mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 background: true
 filter: darken

 But first a little bit of information about myself.
-Here is my email, Twitter handle and Mastodon handle in case you want to get in touch or have questions.
+Here is my email, Twitter and Mastodon handle in case you want to get in touch or have questions.

 Also, this talk is joint work with my collaborator Stephen Celis, and so here is his information too.
 You can reach out to either one of us.